Rigidity is a personality trait characterized by a lack of flexibility and an excessive need for order and control.

 Finally, because they often insist on things being done their way, Rigid people can sometimes have a hard time delegating tasks or sharing control.

-While having a Rigid personality comes with some challenges, it also brings with it the strength of conviction and the ability to see things through to completion.
+While having this personality type comes with some challenges, it also brings with it the strength of conviction and the ability to see things through to completion.